Binge Restrict Cycle: Types of Restriction in Binge Eating Recovery

 Emotions are energy in motion (e-motion) in our bodies.
 And when we deny that energy, that information, it will only be so long until it floods us.
 And we’re left scrambling, trying to figure out how to cope with it, or for many people struggling with their relationship with food, continue to numb and disconnect from it (enter restriction/deprivation).

 If you identify as someone who emotionally eats, you know what I mean.
 You can shove the feelings down to a certain point.
 Until something or someone pushes you over the edge and you feel things in a big way.
+This is often when binging or binges can occur, where eating binges happen as a way to cope with overwhelming feels, even if you are not feeling physically hungry eating.

 Life is busy.
 And if you’re anything like me, it’s easy to focus on the do-to’s, the necessary, the concrete.
 When we do this, it’s so easy to forget to prioritize what bring us joy and pleasure.
 I’m a firm believer that joy and pleasure are healing forces.